15 Preprocessing directives [cpp]

 15.4.1 General [cpp.embed.gen]

-A preprocessing directive of the form searches a sequence of implementation-defined places for a resource identified uniquely by the specified sequence between the < and > delimiters.
+A bracket resource search for a sequence of characters searches a sequence of places for a resource identified uniquely by that sequence of characters.

-How the places are specified or the resource identified is implementation-defined.
+How the places are determined or the resource identified is implementation-defined.

 The named resource is searched for in an implementation-defined manner.